samuelraj-dev/research-rit/README.md

 - You can copy it and use it as your OTP.

 ## Instructions to see the OTP through Email
--If you can't see the OTP in your email, Please check the `spam` folder.
+- If you can't see the OTP in your email, Please check the `spam` folder.

 # Backend Setup